ygrenzinger/devoxx2020-contract-testing/README.md

 }
 ```

-Our inventory client is called and it's result is put in the `book` variable.
+Our inventory client is called and its result is put in the `book` variable.
 But this one is not tested.

 Please add the verification that the `book` variable contains the values of the contract.

-Run the test, everything should works properly.
+Run the test, everything should work properly.

 #### Publish the contract

-Now we will go to the provider ad a test to check that it's verify the contract as well.
+Now we will go to the provider ad a test to check that it verifies the contract as well.

 But first we need to make the contract available.

 ##### Create a pactflow.io account

 To store and share contracts between services, we will use the [pact broker](https://docs.pact.io/pact_broker).
-To ease setup here we will ask you to create an account in [pactflow.io](pactflow.io)
+you could install it locally but in order to ease setup here we will ask you to create an account in [pactflow.io](pactflow.io).

 This is totally free don't worry.